CommunityToolkit/dotnet/README.md

 ## 🙌 Getting Started

-Please read the [Getting Started with the Windows Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/getting-started) page for more detailed information about using the toolkit.
+Please read the [Getting Started with the .NET Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/getting-started) page for more detailed information about using the toolkit.

 ## 📃 Documentation